ericdunipace/approxOT/README.md

-# Approximate and Exact Optimal Transport Distances
+# approxOT: Approximate and Exact Optimal Transport Distances

 This [R](https://www.r-project.org) package performs the computation of approximate and exact optimal transport distances through a variety of algorithms.
 We also provide header files